 However, there is certainly such a thing as having too much water.

-If excessive water enters your yard, perhaps through a heavy rain or an ineffective gutter/drainpipe system there can be a number of unfortunate effects as a result.
+If excessive water enters your yard, perhaps through a heavy rain or an ineffective gutter/drainpipe system there can be a number of unfortunate drainage problems as a result.
 Standing water can develop, which can lead to your plants being suffocated.

 It can also cause leakage, damaging your home’s foundation and potentially infiltrating your basement, which can lead to a whole host of difficulties.
 There are a number of potential solutions to this problem.
 You can, for example, re-grade your yard to keep water from pooling in inconvenient places.